 Uncommon Gastritis Syndromes

-Diagnosis is made by endoscopy with deep mucosal biopsy or full-thickness laparoscopic gastric biopsy.
+Diagnosis of Ménétrier disease is made by endoscopy with deep mucosal biopsy or full-thickness laparoscopic gastric biopsy.

 Various treatments have been used, including anticholinergics, antisecretory drugs, and corticosteroids, but none have proved fully effective.
 Partial or complete gastric resection may be necessary in cases of severe hypoalbuminemia.

 Radiation and ingestion of corrosives (especially acidic compounds) can cause gastritis.
-Exposure to > 6 Gy of whole-body radiation (see Radiation Exposure and Contamination) causes marked deep gastritis, usually involving the antrum more than the corpus.
+Exposure to > 6 gray of whole-body radiation (see Acute radiation syndromes) causes marked deep gastritis, usually involving the antrum more than the corpus.
 Pyloric stenosis and perforation are possible complications of radiation-induced gastritis.

 Except for H. pylori infection, bacterial invasion of the stomach is rare and mainly occurs after ischemia, ingestion of corrosives, or exposure to radiation.
 On x-ray, gas outlines the mucosa.
 The condition can manifest as an acute surgical abdomen and has a very high mortality rate.
 Surgery is often necessary.

 Debilitated or immunocompromised patients may develop viral or fungal gastritis with cytomegalovirus, Candida, histoplasmosis, or mucormycosis; these diagnoses should be considered in patients with exudative gastritis, esophagitis, or duodenitis.